Future-Fund-Ventures/docs.futurefund.ventures/community/pool-faq.md

 * [DEFI5](https://www.coingecko.com/en/coins/defi-top-5-index) - a hyper-focused index of the most successful large-cap decentralized finance protocols across the Avalanche chain,
 * [CC10](https://www.coingecko.com/en/coins/cryptocurrency-top-10-index) - an index combining several popular medium/large-cap protocols, primarily drawn from decentralized finance,
 * [ORCL5](https://www.coingecko.com/en/coins/oracle-top-5-index) - an index representing the current market leaders in protocols designed to bring external data onto the blockchain,
-* [DEGEN](https://www.coingecko.com/en/coins/degen-index) - a higher risk/reward index of promising Ethereum protocols that have significant room to grow,
+* [DEGEN](https://www.coingecko.com/en/coins/degen-index) - a higher risk/reward index of promising Avalanche protocols that have significant room to grow,
 * [NFTP](https://www.coingecko.com/en/coins/nft-platform-index) - a collectors index of governance and protocol tokens drawn from both the NFT space and the wider Metaverse
 * [FFF](https://www.coingecko.com/en/coins/future-of-finance-fund) - a meta-index providing all-in-one exposure to Bitcoin and Ether (20% each), with the remainder weighted across DEFI5, CC10 and DEGEN using circulating market cap weightings.